liangzheng816/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 - M365-collaboration
 - m365initiative-migratetom365
 search.appverid: MET150
-description: "Learn about reports, errors, and status codes for cloud to cloud migrations using Migration Manager in Microsoft 365."
+description: Learn about reports, errors, and status codes for cloud to cloud migrations using Migration Manager in Microsoft 365.
 ---

 # Reports and codes for cloud migrations